When You Reach Out… And It Doesn’t Land -

 Not because the other person intends to harm.

-But because when you once had a person who would drop everything for you —anything less feels enormous.
+But because when you once had a person who would drop everything for you —

 I cannot control how others respond.

-I cannot demand that someone fill the space Daniel once filled.
+I cannot demand that someone else fills the space Daniel once held.

 Pause.